Leptocephalus: Visual system

 Two facts are known regarding the visual system of the leptocephali.
 The first is that they have a rod-dominated visual system.
 The second is that the Synaphobranchidae (a specific family of leptocephali) have telescopic eyes, meaning a tubular eye with a sphere-shaped lens on the top occurs.

 Aquaculture

 Some progress has been made to grow the leptocephali of the Japanese eel in the laboratory.
 The goal of that effort is to produce glass eels through artificial spawning and larval rearing, to be used for aquaculture to produce unagi for food.
 Unagi is a popular food in Japan and East Asia.
-Due to the strange nature of the leptocephali this hasn't been easy.
+Due to the strange nature of the leptocephali, this has not been easy.
 Trying to artificially recreate marine snow has proven difficult for scientists.

 Leptocephali are rarely used as food, except in some parts of Japan.
 The leptocephali of the common Japanese conger, Conger myriaster, are called noresore·のれそれ in Kōchi Prefecture, Japan, and are often served uncooked to the table, and are eaten after dipping in tosazu mixed vinegar.
 It is a spring seasonal specialty.